OpenEx-Platform/docs/docs/deployment/installation.md

 Before running the `docker compose` command, the `caldera.yml` and `docker-compose.yml` file should be configured.
 By default, the `docker-compose.yml` file is using environment variables available in the file `.env.sample`.

-You can either rename the file `.env.sample` in `.env` and put the expected values or just fill directly the `docker-compose.yml` with the values corresponding to your environment.
+You can either rename the `.env.sample` file for `.env` and enter the required values, or directly update the `docker-compose.yml` file with the values specific to your environment.

 #### Caldera